kaushiksaiyakkala/LexAI-Legal-Document/README.md

-# LexAI — Legal Document Intelligence Platform
+# LexAI — Agentic Legal Document Intelligence

-Upload any legal PDF and ask natural-language questions about it.
-LexAI uses a local RAG pipeline — no API keys, no cloud, everything runs on your GPU.
+Upload any legal PDF and ask questions in natural language.
+LexAI uses an agentic RAG pipeline powered by Groq's LLaMA 3.3 and LangGraph to search, reason, and stream answers back in real time — no GPU required, runs entirely on Groq's free API.

 ---

 ## What it does

-1. **Upload** a legal PDF (contract, NDA, credit agreement, lease, etc.)
+1. **Upload** a legal PDF (contract, NDA, court order, lease, etc.)
-2. **Summarise** — BART generates an abstractive summary of the document
+2. **Summarise** — Groq LLM generates a structured markdown summary covering parties, obligations, key dates, and notable clauses
-3. **Ask** — a retrieve-rerank-generate pipeline finds the most relevant clauses and streams a grounded, citation-backed answer
+3. **Ask** — a LangGraph ReAct agent searches the document, calls tools, and streams a grounded answer with citations back to the browser in real time

-Every answer cites the exact section name and page number it came from.

 ---